Azure/AppService/_posts/2022-02-01-App Service Planned Notification Feature.md

 The exact timing of the maintenance may vary depending on several factors, but will not be before 7 days.
 You will still receive a notification shortly before maintenance begins.

 **When will 7-day notifications be available for ASE?**
-While the 7-day notifications will not be applicable for ASEs, ASEv3 Customers will have the option to manually upgrade their resources on-demand via manual deployment preferences starting end of Q1 2023.
+While the 7-day notifications will not be applicable for ASEs, ASEv3 Customers will have the option to manually upgrade their resources on-demand via [Manual Upgrade Preference](https://learn.microsoft.com/en-us/azure/app-service/environment/how-to-upgrade-preference?pivots=experience-azp#manual-upgrade-preference).

 **How long do App service Upgrades take?**
 Our typical time for completing updates worldwide is about 10 business days, which allows us to deploy during each region’s off hours and also avoid deploying to Paired Regions at the same time (for example, East US and West US).
-Throughout this duration, you may receive multiple in-progress notifications - this is expected.

 **Why did I not receive a notification when my App Service was upgraded?**
 There are two main reasons why customers may not receive notification of an upgrade.
 The first reason is that customers may not have followed the opt-in steps listed above.
 The second reason for not receiving upgrade notifications is the maintenance performed was part of a security patch or hotfix that may not have had enough lead time to provide notifications.
 These events should not cause any impact to current resources.